 I joined the School of Modern Languages in September 2010.
 Prior to my appointment at Newcastle University, I worked as a Lecturer in French Studies at Dublin City University and at the University of the West of England, Bristol.

-I lecture in the fields of French and Translation Studies, at both UG and PG levels.
+I lecture in the fields of Translation Studies and French, at both UG and PG levels.
 I am also very active in the field of learning and teaching at faculty and university level.

 Roles and Responsibilities

-Postgraduate Certificate in Advanced Academic Practice (Newcastle University, 2012)
+Postgraduate Certificate in Advanced Academic Practice (2012, Newcastle University)

 I am the Coordinator of French Language in the School of Modern Languages.
 I also teach:

-FRE1071 - Level B HE Intermediate French General Language (Module Leader)
+FRE1071 - Level B HE Intermediate French General Language (Module Leader - Grammar Lecture)

 TRI1112 - Translation Theory & Practice 1 (Module Leader)